pndreyaus-cyber/Delta-Elektronika-SM3300-Control/README.md

 - Every 10 seconds while the program is working it should write to some file current output voltage and output current.

 I am not familiar with socket programming in Python, so i decided not to use the given script, but to find a Python library, which  hides work with sockets.
 The library: <https://github.com/keklikyusuf/DeltaElektronika>.
 It is intended to control the SM15K power supply and not the SM3300.
 But the command set to control these power supplies is the same for the most part.
 So the main functions, like setting and measuring voltage and current are the same.

+## Problem
+So this program kinda works.
+It correctly set output voltage and current.
+And correctly measures the output voltage and current.
+But the value of current is 0.
+I do not know why, because the electrical circuit is complete (resistor between + and - cords) and the current should be equal to voltage divided by resistance.
+The same problem occurs with "front" mode.